darrenswhite/plagiarism-detection-plugin/worklog.md

 - Caught an ear infection this week and work has slowed to a halt.
 The flu has passed so progress has resumed.
 This only allows for 2 days in this sprint and may have to move the stories to next sprint again.
+- Started using mockupdb today.
+Took a few hours to get used to using but I managed to make a signin test for a user that has not signed in before.
+I had to refactor some of the server code to allow for mocking the MongoDB (or so I thought).
+Initially I thought I had to have a separate Server instance for production and test environments (instance in \__init\__ for production) and create another in each test setUp function.
+But the existing code relied on importing and accessing the production instance so the tests would fail.
+I solved this by making the tests mock the existing server instance - which is the new mockdb method in server.
+The test will send a POST to the server to signin (in a new thread) and mockupdb is then used to mock the database.
+Each requested is retrieved and replied to while making assertions.